Josh Bell Player Props: Guardians vs. Padres

-The Cleveland Guardians, including Josh Bell and his .611 slugging percentage over his past 10 games, battle starter Joe Musgrove and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.
+The Cleveland Guardians, including Josh Bell (.333 batting average in his past 10 games), battle starter Michael Wacha and the San Diego Padres at PETCO Park, Wednesday at 9:40 PM ET.

-In his most recent appearance, he collected two extra-base hits (3-for-4 with a double, a home run and an RBI) against the Astros.
+He notched a home run while going 2-for-4 in his last game against the Padres.

 Josh Bell Game Info & Props vs. the Padres